-On the other hand, if you switch to a card offering a low-interest rate on balance transfers, you can transfer that $5,000 balance to your new card, and pay it off at your new lower interest rate.
-Let’s say the card offers zero percent interest on balance transfers for the first year – if you continue to pay $500 each month towards your balance, it will only take you 10 months to pay off your debt and cost you NOTHING in interest.
+On the other hand, if you switch to a card offering a low-interest rate on balance transfers, you can transfer that $5,000 balance to your new card and pay it off at your new lower interest rate.
+Let’s say the card offers 0% interest on balance transfers for the first year – if you continue to pay $500 each month toward your balance, it will only take you 10 months to pay off your debt and cost you NOTHING in interest.

-To transfer the balance, though, you usually need to pay a fee – typically one percent of the balance being transferred.
-So if you were transferring that $5,000, you’d likely have to pay a fee around $50.
+To transfer the balance, though, you usually need to pay a fee – typically 1% of the balance being transferred.
+So, if you were transferring that $5,000, you’d likely have to pay a fee around $50.
 But that’s still way less than you would’ve paid if you stuck with your old card!

-Given that the going rate for a line of credit these days is roughly at prime or more, you won’t get a loan for any lower than three to four percent interest.
-In comparison, a low-interest balance transfer credit card and may give you a rate of zero to 1.99 percent.
+Given that the going rate for a line of credit these days is roughly at prime or more, you won’t get a loan for any lower than three to 4% interest.
+In comparison, a low-interest balance transfer credit card and may give you a rate of 0%-1.99%.

-If you’re looking for a low-interest rate for a longer term though, you could score a deal through RateSupermarket.ca.
-By getting a personal loan through RateSupermarket.ca, you can have peace of mind knowing you are receiving the amount you need at a competitive rate – our lenders offer rates as low as 4.6 percent APR, for terms between six and 60 months.
+If you’re looking for a low-interest rate for a longer-term though, you could score a deal through RateSupermarket.ca.
+By getting a personal loan through RateSupermarket.ca, you can have peace of mind knowing you are receiving the amount you need at a competitive rate – our lenders offer rates as low as 4.6% APR, for terms between six and 60 months.

 Which low-interest balance transfer credit cards are the best in Canada?
-According to our Best of Finance methodology, here are the top picks.
+According to our Best of Finance methodology, here is our top pick:

 This post has been updated.